jones58/museum-redesign/README.md

 # museum-redesign

 Redesigning the website for the National Museum of Computing.
+Initially a landing page, which links back to the old site.

 ## Why Redesign?